 Steaming may require slightly longer, typically 3-4 minutes per ounce.
 When grilling, aim for 4-5 minutes per side for each ounce of meat.

-Always verify doneness by checking that the meat is opaque, firm, and reaches an internal temperature of between 135-140 degrees Fahrenheit.
+Relying solely on visual cues to determine doneness might not be sufficient.
+Always verify doneness by checking that the meat is opaque and firm and reaches an internal temperature of between 135 and 140 degrees Fahrenheit.
 An instant-read thermometer is your best friend regardless of the method for cooking lobster tails.

-How to Prevent the Meat from Sticking to the Shell
+How to Prevent the Lobster Meat from Sticking to the Shell?

 It can be very frustrating when you pay good money for lobster tails, and after you cook them, the meat comes out of the shell in bits and shredded pieces.
 Typically, this occurs when grilling lobster tails.
 Here are some tips for how to prevent the meat from sticking to the shell: